-You may have taken ballet when you were 5 but you can’t recall when the last time you danced with your fiancé formally.
-To avoid the awkward Junior High sway at your wedding, you should really put some thoughts into the first dance.
-If you don’t have time to take dance lessons before your big day, check out these 6 simple steps that help you DIY your first dance!
+You may have taken ballet when you were 5 but you probably haven’t danced with your fiancé formally.
+To avoid the awkward Junior High sway at your wedding, let’s put some thoughts into the first dance.
+If you don’t have time to take dance lessons before your big day, let Duet Dance Studio show you these 6 simple steps along with useful videos that help you DIY your first dance!

 1. Choose a Danceable Song

 Whether you have a special song or not, it is important to make sure the song you choose for your first dance is “danceable” and the lyrics are appropriate for your wedding.
 A good danceable song should have a strong beat and isn’t too fast or too slow.
 And it shouldn’t be too long either.
-Keep it short (2-3 minutes long) and sweet so that your guests can enjoy the first dance and not get bored.
+Keep it short (2 to 3 minutes long) and sweet so that your guests can enjoy the first dance and not get bored.
 Lastly, make sure that your band or DJ will play the version of your song that you have been practicing to.
 Any tempo or compositional changes can affect your dancing, especially if you have a choreographed dance.
-I have compiled a list of my favorite classic first dance songs and unique wedding dance songs.
+I have compiled a list of First Dance Songs that have great tempo and are perfect for your first dance.
 Check them out!

 2. Learn the Proper Dance Position